mattattui/site-builder/README.md

 * A test suite.
 I'm somewhat ashamed that it doesn't already have one, but not so ashamed (or experienced) that I can write one worth a damn.

+* Refactoring to better separate concerns.
+DI would help here.

+* Right now I if/else the check for markdown or PHP content files, but they'd be neater as separate "drivers" using the same interface.
+This would probably mean formalising some of the expected front matter variables (i.e. title, template).

 Nice-to-haves:
 --------------